Henry II of England: Appearance and personality

-Henry was said by chroniclers to be good-looking, red-haired, freckled, with a large head; he had a short, stocky body and was bow-legged from riding.
+Henry was said by chroniclers to be good-looking, red-haired, freckled, with a large head.
+He had a short, stocky body and was bow-legged from riding.
 Often he was scruffily dressed.
+His preference for the short Angevin cloak earned him the nickname "Curtmantle".

 Henry was neither as reserved as his mother nor as charming as his father, but he was famous for his energy and drive.
 He was ruthless but not vindictive.
-He was also infamous for his piercing stare, bullying, bursts of temper and, on occasion, his sullen refusal to speak at all.
+He was also infamous for his piercing stare, bullying, bursts of temper, and, on occasion, his sullen refusal to speak at all.
 Some of these outbursts may have been theatrical and for effect.
 Henry was said to have understood a wide range of languages, including English, but spoke only Latin and French.
-In his youth Henry enjoyed warfare, hunting and other adventurous pursuits; as the years went by he put increasing energy into judicial and administrative affairs and became more cautious, but throughout his life he was energetic and frequently impulsive.
-Despite his surges of anger, he was not normally fiery or overbearing; he was witty in conversation and eloquent in argument with an intellectual bent of mind and an astonishing memory, and much preferred the solitude of hunting or retiring to his chamber with a book than the entertainments of tournaments or troubadours.
-Henry also had concern for ordinary people, ordaining early in his reign that those shipwrecked should be well-treated and prescribing heavy penalties for anyone who plundered their goods.
-Ralph of Diceto records that when a famine struck Anjou and Maine in 1176, Henry emptied his private stores to relieve distress among the poor.
+In his youth he enjoyed active participation in warfare, hunting and other adventurous pursuits; as the years went by he put increasing energy into judicial and administrative affairs and became more cautious, but throughout his life, he was energetic and frequently impulsive.
+Despite his surges of anger, he was not normally fiery or overbearing; he was witty in conversation and eloquent in an argument with an intellectual bent of mind and an astonishing memory, and much preferred the solitude of hunting or retiring to his chamber with a book rather than the entertainments of tournaments or troubadours.
+He also had concern for ordinary people, ordaining early in his reign that those shipwrecked should be well-treated and prescribing heavy penalties for anyone who plundered their goods.
+The chronicler Ralph of Diceto records that when famine struck Anjou and Maine in 1176, Henry emptied his private stores to relieve distress among the poor.